-EPA created the Waste Reduction Model (WARM) to help solid waste planners and organizations track and voluntarily report greenhouse gas (GHG) emissions reductions from several different waste management practices.
+EPA created the Waste Reduction Model (WARM) to provide high-level estimates of potential greenhouse gas (GHG) emissions reductions, energy savings and economic impacts from several different waste management practices.

 On this page:

-WARM calculates and totals GHG emissions of baseline and alternative waste management practices—source reduction, recycling, combustion, composting, anaerobic digestion and landfilling.
-The model calculates emissions across a wide range of material types commonly found in municipal solid waste in the following:
+WARM is a tool that estimates the potential GHG emissions, energy savings and economic impacts of baseline and alternative waste management practices, including source reduction, recycling, combustion, composting, anaerobic digestion, and landfilling.
+The model calculates emissions, energy units and economic factors across a wide range of material types commonly found in municipal solid waste in the following categories:

-GHG savings are calculated by comparing the emissions associated with the alternative scenario with the emissions associated with the baseline scenario, as opposed to simply multiplying the quantity by an emission factor.
-For example, the GHG savings of recycling one (1) short ton of aluminum cans instead of landfilling them would be calculated as follows:
+GHG savings are calculated by comparing the emissions associated with managing materials under an alternative scenario with the emissions associated with the user’s baseline scenario (i.e., current practices), as opposed to simply multiplying the quantity of materials managed by an emission factor.
+For example, the GHG savings of recycling one (1) short ton (standard U.S. ton) of aluminum cans instead of landfilling them would be calculated as follows:

-WARM helps solid waste planners and organizations track and voluntarily report greenhouse gas (GHG) emissions reductions from six different waste management practices – source reduction, recycling, composting, anaerobic digestion, combustion and landfilling.
-WARM can be used by individuals and organizations ranging from state and local governments, solid waste planners, students, small businesses, and other organizations interested in the energy and GHG impacts form materials management decisions.
+WARM provides high-level estimates of potential greenhouse gas (GHG) emissions reductions, energy savings and economic impacts from six different waste management practices including source reduction, recycling, composting, anaerobic digestion, combustion, and landfilling.
+WARM can be used by individuals and organizations ranging from state and local governments, students, small businesses, and other organizations interested in the GHG, energy and economic impacts from materials management decisions.

-WARM now recognizes 54 material types, which are presented in the table below.
-Their emission factors are available for viewing in units of metric tons of carbon dioxide equivalent (MTCO2E) or metric tons of carbon equivalent (MTCE).
+WARM now recognizes 60 material types, which are presented in the table below.
+Their emission, energy and economic factors are available for viewing in units of metric tons of carbon dioxide equivalent (MTCO2E), million BTU, labor hours, wage dollars and tax dollars.

 |Material Types Recognized by WARM|